linyuxuanlin/Wiki_MkDocs/docs/en/SwiftCtrl-蓝牙手柄.md

 # SwiftCtrl - Bluetooth Gamepad

-SwiftCtrl is a Bluetooth (HC-06) gamepad based on Arduino, providing dual joysticks, two buttons, and OLED display functionality.
+SwiftCtrl is a Bluetooth (HC-06) gamepad based on Arduino.
+It provides dual joysticks, two buttons, and an OLED display.

 ![](https://img.wiki-power.com/d/wiki-media/img/20200221145040.png)